Online business. Internet business. You’ve heard the words and been intrigued by the idea. But what exactly is an online business?

 Then and only then you should find a way to build a beautiful-looking website.
 Don't get worried about not being tech-savvy enough.
 Even if you know nothing about websites or coding, we've got the tools to help you succeed.

-Only when you understand specifically who this is, can you start to write.
+Only when you understand specifically who this is, can you start to consider how to help them.

-Step 3: Finally, it’s time to start building your website!
-Don’t worry about knowing how to do everything right now, your website can be improved incrementally over the days and months ahead.
+After you've registered your domain, it's time to finally start building your website!
+Don't worry about knowing how to do everything right now.
+Your website can be improved incrementally over the days and months ahead.

 Exactly the kind of online business you like to visit.
 The website design, together with your content, will encourage your audience — the very site visitors you've identified — to stay awhile.

 Before you can make any sales, you need people to find your business online.
 There are many ways to promote your website, but our customers have found the most success with content marketing.

 That's why we teach people to start by filling out their website with excellent, useful content to attract and “pre-sell” their ideal customers.
 And we can show you how to use keyword brainstorming tools to create content people are searching for.